Topeka State Hospital: Murder of Stephanie Uhlrig

 Stephanie Uhlrig worked as a music and activity therapist in the general hospital population.
 One of the patients at Topeka State Hospital was Kenneth D. Waddell, who had been placed in the custody of state mental health authorities after having been found not guilty by reason of insanity for the charge of aggravated battery.
-Waddell was initially placed in the Larned State Security Hospital, but on April 1, 1987, he was transferred to the Topeka State Hospital where he was placed in the Adult Forensic Ward (referred to as the "AWL unit"), which was a special unit secluded from the other units because it contained higher risk patients.
+Waddell was initially placed in the Larned State Security Hospital.
+On April 1, 1987, he was transferred to the Topeka State Hospital, where he was placed in the Adult Forensic Ward (referred to as the "AWL unit"), which was a special unit secluded from the other units because it contained higher risk patients.
 This unit was closed due to budgetary constraints, and Waddell was eventually moved into the general population.

 On February 23, 1992, Uhlrig and another therapist took Waddell and other patients off grounds to watch a movie.
-Upon returning to the hospital and dropping off the other patients, Waddell attacked and killed Uhlrig, and her body was found in the bathroom in one of the buildings on the grounds.
+Upon returning to the hospital and dropping off the other patients, Waddell attacked and killed Uhlrig.
+Her body was found in the bathroom in one of the buildings on the grounds.

 The United States Court of Appeals, Tenth Circuit, decided on August 30, 1995 that "While Uhlrig's murder was undeniably tragic, it was not the result of reckless and "conscience shocking" conduct by the state mental health administrators sued in the instant case," thus affirming the district court's grant of the defendant's motion for "summary judgment."